lczx/watcher/README.md

 ### Why?

+First of all, this is a way for myself to (try to) develop a proper, although useless, Android application; hopefully learning new things in the meantime.

-This was made for some people I know that play a game named *Ingress*, if you are frustrated by "Gliph Hacking" this may be for you.
+This was made for some people I know that play a game named *Ingress*, if you are frustrated by "Glyph Hacking" this may be for you.

 It is needless to say that this surely violates the game's EULA, in fact they might ban your account or better, `FLAG_SECURE` their content